jakob-varenbud/aasx-knowledge-base/README.md

 ## Commercial use & collaboration

-This project is open source under Apache-2.0 — you are free to use, fork, and adapt it.
+This project is open source under Apache-2.0.
+You are free to use, fork, and adapt it.

 If you're considering using it in a commercial context or would like to collaborate, I'd love to hear about it: [jakobvarenbud@gmail.com](mailto:jakobvarenbud@gmail.com)